 Applying by mail is another simple option.
 Call the Social Security Administration and request the necessary documents you’ll need to complete.
-Just like applying online, filling out the forms, and mailing them in allows for flexibility.
+Just like applying online, filling out the forms and mailing them in allows for flexibility.
 You can take your time, verify the information on the application, and take a break if necessary.

 When you apply for Social Security Disability, you should include any evidence you have of your condition.
-Medical records are crucial because they’ll list the disability you have and why it prevents you from working.
+Medical records are crucial because they’ll identify the disability you have and why it prevents you from working.

 If you have copies of all your medical records, submit them to the Social Security Administration with your application.
-You could also send them a signed form that authorizes them to request your files directly from your providers.
+You could also send them a signed form that authorizes them to request your files directly from your medical providers.

 If your treatment is ongoing, be sure to communicate your status to the SSA.
 If you see a new doctor or begin a new treatment plan, you should let the representative assigned to your claim know about it so they can request your additional records.

 We know how to handle SSD procedures and will take care of every step for you.
-We understand it’s stressful to be out work because of an injury or illness.
+We understand it’s stressful to be out of work because of an injury or illness.
 When you hire us, we’ll work on the complex legalities so you can focus on your medical treatment.

-To learn more about our experience with Social Security Disability claims and denials, call DeMayo Law Offices at (877) 298-8291.
+To learn more about our experience with Social Security Disability claims and denials, call DeMayo Law Offices at (704) 291-9200.